DavidVargasxyz/davidvargasxyz.github.io/content/booknotes/Anything You Want.md

 We want to give to those who give.

-**People will choose one company over another just because they like the customer service**
+People will choose one company over another just because they like the customer service.

 Customer service is not an expense to be minimized.
 It’s a core profit center, like sales.
 It’s where you should put your best people.

-It’s much harder to get a new customer than it is to get more business from an existing customer
+It’s much harder to get a new customer than it is to get more business from an existing customer.

-Take a few inefficient minutes to get to know anyone who contacts you
+Take a few inefficient minutes to get to know anyone who contacts you.

 Imagine what you’d do if your favorite rock star called.
 You’d drop everything, and give them all the time in the world.
 So that’s how you should treat everyone that contacts your company.